“I am there in the midst of them.” Matthew 18:20

 It’s like Peter is saying, “Wait, what?
 Hey, Jesus, can You repeat that?
 I have to forgive how often?
 Well…I can forgive up to seven times.
 That’s pretty good, don’t You think?”

-Now, you have to remember that, in the Jewish culture, to forgive someone seven times would be extraordinary.
+In Jewish culture, to forgive someone seven times would be extraordinary.
 That would require an amazing amount of forgiveness as far they’re concerned.
 But Jesus lovingly looks at Peter and says, “I do not say to you up to seven times, but up to seventy times seven.”

 You can do the math if you like, but Jesus’ point is to forgive and keep forgiving for as long as it takes until the offender is restored to Him.